 Gail Simon, Ph.D.

-Gail did her postgraduate qualification in Systemic Therapy with Individuals, Couples and Families at the Kensington Consultation Centre and many years later completed the Professional Doctorate in Systemic Practice at KCC.
-Gail’s doctoral research explored writing as systemic practice in which she experimented with ethical and practice ways of writing from within practice relationships and explored the relationships within inner and outer dialogue.
+Training: In 1993, Gail qualified in Systemic Therapy with Individuals, Couples and Families at the Kensington Consultation Centre, London and also with a Diploma in Art and Design at London Guildhall University School of Art.
+In 2010, she was awarded the Professional Doctorate in Systemic Practice from the University of Bedfordshire and KCC.
+Gail’s doctoral research explored “Writing (as) Systemic Practice” in which she explored the relational ethics and practice of writing from within professional relationships using inner and outer dialogue in a variety of storytelling forms.

 Gail Simon, Ph.D.
 Resources